Moulik18/AdvanceStopWatch/README.md

 ## License

 - This project is licensed under the MIT License.
-This update includes a section named "Create a New Laravel Project" with instructions on installing the Laravel Installer globally and using it to create a new Laravel project named `advanced-stopwatch`.
+This update includes a section named "Create a New Laravel Project" with instructions on installing the Laravel Installer globally and using it to create a new Laravel project named `AdvanceStopWatch`.
 Adjust the commands as needed based on your preferences.